Class of 2023

 Cathy Boswell

-• Member of 1984 Women’s Olympic Basketball team -Gold Medalist
+• Member of the Women’s Olympic Basketball team–Gold Medalist (1984)

 • Played for Illinois State University (1979-1983)